aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-footnote-and-endnote/_index.md

 ---
 title: Working with Footnote and Endnote
-description: "How to manipulate with footnotes and endnotes using Aspose.Words."
+description: "How to manipulate with footnotes and endnotes using Aspose.Words for .Net."
 type: docs
 weight: 80
 url: /net/working-with-footnote-and-endnote/